AtharvaJadhav/socket-programming/README.md

 ## Inter-Language Communication

-As of now, the examples provided focus on communication between a client and server written in the same programming language.
-Inter-language communication, i.e., a client written in one language communicating with a server written in another, has not yet been achieved in this repository.
-This functionality may be explored in future updates, considering the universal nature of TCP/IP protocols that allow for such interoperability.
+Inter-language communication, i.e., a client written in one language communicating with a server written in another, is now supported in this repository.
+This functionality leverages the universal nature of TCP/IP protocols that allow for such interoperability.

 ## Conclusion